alan-turing-institute/scivision/docs/index.rst

 Motivation
 ----------

-The scivision project was conceived at [The Alan Turing Institute](turing.ac.uk).
+The scivision project was conceived at `The Alan Turing Institute <turing.ac.uk>`_.
 It aims to become an open source software community that achieves the following:

 - Empowering scientific domain experts to easily access and integrate the latest computer vision tools
 - Enabling algorithm developers to distribute their tools to users across scientific fields